thunlp/OpenBackdoor/README.md

 ## Usage

-OpenBackdoor offers easy-to-use apis for users to launch attack and defense in several lines.
-The below code blocks present examples for built-in attack and defense.
+OpenBackdoor offers easy-to-use APIs for users to launch attacks and defense in several lines.
+The below code blocks present examples of built-in attack and defense.
 After installation, you can try running `demo_attack.py` and `demo_defend.py` to check if OpenBackdoor works well:

 ### Attack